-8. Personnel will maintain a field log in which are recorded weather, field conditions, nearby pumping wells, and any circumstances which influence test results and would therefore be useful to know during interpretation of test results.
+8. Personnel will maintain a field log in which are recorded weather, field conditions, nearby pumping wells, and any circumstances which could potentially influence test results and would therefore be useful to know during interpretation of test results.
+Personnel will record any adjustments made to valve position and flow rate and the results of those adjustments, including the result of no effect.